Massage Therapy Schools in Idaho

 Massage therapy schools in Idaho train people to give relaxing massages to clients so they can live healthier lives.
 Massage therapy is an industry that is growing, and in fact is anticipated to expand by approximately 20% through 2020.
 Massage therapy is becoming more popular as a holistic way to de-stress and improve well-being.
 Massage therapy school is designed to give students the skills needed to gain employment as a professional massage therapist.
 Most programs will teach a variety of massage therapy techniques to allow the school graduate to treat specific problems and concerns of their clients.

 Idaho requires license renewal every year by your birthday.
 The cost to renew your license is $50 annually.
-Currently, Idaho does not require cosmetology continuing education hours to renew your license, but you may want to earn CEUs anyway in order to stay on top of your field and keep your skills fresh.

-Licensed massage therapists in Idaho earn an average annual mean salary of approximately $39,720 according to the U.S. Bureau of Labor Statistics.
+Licensed massage therapists in Idaho earn an average annual mean salary of approximately $48,130 according to the U.S. Bureau of Labor Statistics.
 Because more doctors are referring patients to massage therapists for care of pain from backaches, headaches and other concerns, this is creating a support system with increased health benefits for clients.